amrahmed95/Data-Science-Portfolio/Machine Learning/Regression/USA House Price Prediction/Readme.md

 * pandas: Data manipulation and preprocessing.
 * scikit-learn: Machine learning algorithms and model evaluation.
 * matplotlib and seaborn: Data visualization.

+### **This project overview offers stakeholders a comprehensive understanding of the project's objectives, methodologies, and future directions, fostering collaboration and transparency within the real estate and data science communities.**